apache/brpc-website/content/zh/docs/community/release/index.md

 标题：
 ```
-[VOTE] Release Apache brpc (Incubating) 1.0.0
+[VOTE] Release Apache brpc 1.0.0
 ```

 正文：
 ```
 Hi Incubator Community,

-This is a call for a vote to release Apache brpc(Incubating) version
+This is a call for a vote to release Apache brpc version
 1.0.0.

 The Apache brpc community has voted and approved the release of Apache
-brpc (Incubating) 1.0.0.
+brpc 1.0.0.

 We now kindly request the Incubator PMC members review and vote on this
 incubator release.